Trans-series from condensates in the non-linear sigma model: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Martin Beneke, Ramon Miravitllas, Tom\'as Reis and Marco Serone for very useful discussions and for their comments on a preliminary version of this paper.
 M.M. is particularly grateful to Ramon Miravitllas and Tom\'as Reis for collaborating in an earlier attempt \cite{mmr-unpublished} to solve the problem considered in this paper.
+We would also like to thank the anonymous referees for their comments and suggestions, which helped us very much to improve the presentation.
 The work of M.M. has been supported in part by the ERC-SyG project ``Recursive and Exact New Quantum Theory" (ReNewQuantum), which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program, grant agreement No. 810573.

 \sectiono{Sums over bubbles} In \cite{pmp, pm}, a useful technique was introduced to obtain the renormalized perturbative series associated to a chain of bubbles.
 Here we summarize the main results.

 Let us consider a sum of corrections in the bare 't Hooft coupling $\lambda_0$, of order $1/N$: \be \sum_{n \ge n_0} a_n (p^2) \lambda_0^n \ , \ee where $n_0 \ge 1$.
 The choice of $\lambda_0$ is such that, at leading order in the $1/N$ expansion, the renormalization function is given by \be Z^{-1}_\lambda= 1+ {\lambda \over \epsilon} + \CO(N^{-1}) \ . \ee Then, the renormalized sum is of the form \be \sum_{n \ge n_0} (\nu^2)^{n\epsilon/2} a_n (p^2) Z_\lambda^n \lambda^n \ . \ee Let us assume that one can find a ``structure function" $F(x,y)$, which is analytic in both arguments at $x=0$, $y=0$, and such that one can write